Breeding-Insight/bi-docker-stack/README.md

 under the environment key public values for environment variables used as params for the API configuration.

-Private values used in each environment are stored in Lastpass and are never placed in docker-compose.yml and never committed to the repo.
-At the root level of the repo locally create a file called .env and save the Lastpass contents for "bi-api secrets" in this file.

 # Configuration
 The containers are not run by the root user but by a new user and group called 'host'.
 The user and group ids for host are both set to 1001 by default.
 If